KirbySoftware/IceShield/readme.md

 ---

-## 🐞 Known Issues
+## 🐞 Known Bugs & Issues

-IceShield is actively developed.
-Report bugs or issues:
+IceShield has been in development for serveral weeks and is still in active development.

 - **CAPTCHA dependency**: Manual input required when API solving fails
 - **Form-specific compatibility**: Some immigration forms may need custom field detection